Skip to main content

 In the eternal debate over whether a gas, charcoal, or pellet grill is better for outdoor cooking, there is no wrong answer.

-Gas grills are more convenient than charcoal grills, especially when it comes to portability.
+Gas grills are more convenient than charcoal grills, especially when it comes to travel.
 It’s much easier to lug around a one-pound propane canister instead of a huge bag of charcoal or pellets!
 They’re also significantly easier to clean (no ash!), and they heat up more quickly.

-Gas grills come equipped with electric starters or a spark wheel to ignite their gas burners, helping you get cooking faster than charcoal users can manage.
-It’s also easier to control the heat while you’re grilling with gas than it is when using charcoal; to adjust the heat up and down, simply twist a knob instead of fiddling around with hot coals.
+To adjust the heat up and down, simply twist a knob instead of fiddling around with hot coals.
 It is a bummer when you run out of propane, though, so you always want to double-check before heading into the woods.

-Charcoal grills, on the other hand, are significantly less expensive than their gas counterparts.
-Many people prefer the flavor of cooking over a charcoal grill, as the briquettes they use for fuel infuse smoky elements into the food.
-The coals created by burning those briquettes can burn hotter than propane, which can be a pro or a con: you’ll get a serious sear on your food if that’s what you’re going for, but it’s also easy to burn your food over 700° F temperatures.
+The coals created by burning those briquettes can burn hotter than propane.
+This can be a pro or a con.
+You’ll get a serious sear on your food if that’s what you’re going for.
+But it’s also easy to burn your food cooking at temps over 700° F.

 Finally, there are pellet grills.
-Pellet grills tend to cost more than gas or charcoal grills because they use onboard computers with expensive components to fuel the fire.
-Instead of being heated by gas, propane, or electricity alone, a pellet grill employs an electric-powered auger to move wood pellets to a firebox, where they’re ignited creating the fire that heats the grill.
+Pellet grills tend to cost more than gas or charcoal grills.
+This is because they use onboard computers with expensive components to fuel the fire.

 Is An Electric Grill Better Than Gas Or Charcoal?

-While these appliances are called “grills,” they heat your food using a coil instead of flames.
+While these appliances are “grills,” they heat your food using a coil instead of flames.
 That makes them closer to an electric griddle than a grill.

 If you want to grill indoors, we’d suggest you use your oven’s broiler, a cast-iron griddle pan, or an indoor grill.
 In order to use an electric grill, you need an accessible power outlet (a feature that not all decks or patios have), or a high-powered extension cord (a hassle to use and a trip hazard.)